Catherine Wilmers

 Catherine was invited to play in the World Orchestra for Peace Prom in 2000, conducted by Valery Gergiev; and let's not forget the Royal Albert Hall concert when she was spotlighted playing a solo with Englebert Humperdinck!

-Catherine has given recitals and broadcast for SLBC in Sri Lanka and many European countries as well as varied venues in Britain, for music clubs and societies, and for many charity fundraising events.
+Catherine has given recitals in many European countries as well as varied venues in Britain, for music clubs and societies, and for many charity fundraising events.
 She gave a live broadcast and interview on BBC Radio 3 relating to her CD, with the late Dame Thea King as pianist.

 Catherine's CD was broadcast on WNYC Radio, New York's flagship public radio station.